 How to treat a Herniated Disc

-The most common medical procedure applied to treat herniated discs involves physical therapy and chiropractic care.
+The Miami lawyer, Jonathan Perazzo knows that the most common medical procedure applied to treat herniated discs involves physical therapy and chiropractic care.
+Especially, after a car accident.
 However, depending on the severity of the spinal cord injury, pain relief OTC drugs and anti-inflammatory prescription medications will help ease the pain of a herniated disc.
 Nevertheless, a professional medical evaluation is the best way to determine a treatment plan.
 The Perazzo Law Firm urges accident victims that have suffered a herniated disc from an accident, to not leave them untreated, given that the condition can turn chronic and may later only be treated through a surgical intervention.
 Thus, seeking medical care is the best initial way to treat a herniated disc.
 Furthermore, untreated herniated discs can lead to intense pain and discomfort, partial paralysis, and even difficulty controlling bowel movement.
 In most cases, physical therapy, coupled with proper home care, a herniated disc should heal in two to three months.

 Following a professional medical evaluation of the affected area of the spinal cord, a physical therapist may prescribe home exercises to help ease the pain and treat a herniated disc.
 Heat and cold therapy treatments may also help ease the pain and increase mobility.
 However, as stated previously, this is a slow process that will take at least 6-8 weeks.